periperipatus/rcn_summer/Fastqs to SNPs/2_mapping.md

 # RNAseq mapping with STAR

 In yesterday's tutorial we also conducted QC on RNAseq data.
-If you would like to compare the results from If you are working on species with a genome, you can also do splice aware mapping.
+If you would like to compare the results from the whole-genome resequencing to RNAseq do this part of the tutorial.

+If you are working on species with a genome, you can do splice aware mapping.
 Some commonly used splice-aware aligners are [STAR](https://github.com/alexdobin/STAR) and [HISAT2](http://daehwankimlab.github.io/hisat2/about/).
 Here we are going to use STAR (Spliced Transcripts Alignment to a Reference) to map our *Manacus* reads to the reference genome (Yes, I lied above, we have a genome assembly).